 Many females avoid weight lifting because of the old myth that women who lift weights develop a bulked-up masculine physique.

 Competitive bodybuilders lift massive weights.
-They also follow a very strict diet which is high in protein and very low in fat and carbs to enable them to lower their BMI so that their muscles appear more pronounced.
+They also follow a very strict diet high in protein and very low in fat and carbs to enable them to lower their BMI so that their muscles appear more pronounced.

 If you decide to give weights a try, and I highly recommend you do, start with light weights.
 If you’d like more muscle definition, gradually progress to heavier weights.

 Some of the very best exercises to tone legs incorporate lifting and pushing motions involving weights and resistance.
 The perfect piece of equipment for this is a weight bench.
-Along with toning your legs, using a weight bench will tone your upper body and core, giving you a total body workout.
+Along with toning your legs, a weight bench will tone your upper body and core, giving you a total body workout.